Josef Karl Rädler

-Josef Karl Rädler (1844–1917) was an Austrian porcelain and watercolor painter.
-He has been described as "one of the most exciting self-taught artists to be discovered in recent years".
-In 1872, he co-founded a porcelain painting studio named Artistische Atelier für Porzellanmalerei Rädler & Pilz.
-The studio was founded by Rädler and Robert Pilz in Vienna.
+Josef Karl Rädler (9.
+September 1844 — 13.
+November 1917) was an Austrian porcelain and watercolor painter.
+He has been described as "one of the most exciting self-taught artists to be discovered in recent years" and a representant of art brut.
+In 1872, he founded with Robert Pilz a porcelain painting studio named Artistische Atelier für Porzellanmalerei Rädler & Pilz in Vienna.

 Rädler painted about 400 watercolors while an inpatient at an asylum.

 Early life

-Josef Karl Rädler was born in 1844 in Sokolov, Czech Republic, which was then Bohemia and part of the Austrian Empire.
+Josef Karl Rädler was born in 1844 in Sokolov, Czech Republic, from the middle ages part of Kingdom Bohemia and then part of the Austrian Empire.
 He was the son of Josef Anton Radler (1808–1880) and Barbara Theresia Bach (1811–1878), a family with many other artists.

+Between 1852 and 1856 he learned in Horní Slavkov at Haas & Czjzek Porcelain Manufactory as a painter of porcelain.
+At the age of 23, he moved to Vienna.
+He established there in 1870 a famous porcelain workshop Rädler & Pilz.
+In the years 1878-1890 the company was at its peak, with branches in London, Paris, Melbourne, warehouses in Australia, North and South America.
+In 1886 it received the status of c. and k.
+Austrian court supplier.

+1872 married with Albina Pilz, and fathered four children.
+In 1889 Rädler's wife opened a fashion salon.
+In 1890 Rädler broke up with Pilz, and then went it alone.
+The company soon got into trouble not only due to strong competition, but also the wife's poor management and her infidelity played a major role in the collapse.

-At the age of 23, he moved to Vienna, where he established a porcelain workshop, married, and fathered four children.
-In his late 30s, severe mood swings led him down a path of unrealistic business ventures and protracted legal battles, ultimately resulting in his commitment to the Viennese asylum at Pilgerhain in 1893.
+In his late 40s, severe mood swings led him down a path of unrealistic business ventures and protracted legal battles, ultimately resulting in his commitment to the Viennese asylum at Pilgerhain in 1893.
 There, he received a diagnosis of "secondary dementia", which today might be likened to schizophrenia.